 Why Create a Budgeting Plan?

-“Oh here we go - Steve is gonna tell me stop drinking Starbucks or cancel my Netflix subscription or stop having a fun life...gosh Steve I don’t even know why I watch your videos.”
+“Oh here we go - Steve is gonna tell me stop drinking Starbucks or cancel my Netflix subscription or stop having a fun life...gosh Steve I don’t even know why I read your articles.”

 Okay hold on, we will not tell you what to do but this article will provide a step by step guide on how to take control of your finances with a budgeting plan that matches your goals.

 Budgeting is not about sucking the fun out of your life.
 As the famous Dave Ramsey says, “budgeting is about telling your money where to go instead of wondering where it went.”

 At Call to Leap we're here to help you work your way towards financial freedom.
 So our budgeting plan is not about saving a few bucks every month.
 It’s about your long term goals and focusing on all the details of your finances.

 Okay, so the best way to budget is to be as thorough as possible about all of your finances.
 So first, let's write everything down and map out your plan.
 Take out a piece of paper and follow these steps.

 Write down your goals.
 Maybe you want to pay off your parent’s mortgage, or maybe you want to achieve financial freedom in 7 years.
 Or maybe you just want to stop living paycheck to paycheck and be “cash flow positive” for once in your life.